News

 The award is handed out annually at the association’s meeting in February.
 The award given in 2025 will be for work completed between October 1, 2024, and September 30, 2025, and it consists of a prize of 250€.
 The winner will also receive a one-year membership in SKY, and they get the opportunity to present their research at the association’s annual meeting in early spring.

 Proposals for recipients of the award, along with justifications, are requested from the supervisors of master’s theses.
 The award-winning thesis may come from any field of linguistic research and language subject represented at Finnish universities.
 Theoretical ambition and an approach that questions or develops prevailing linguistic theories, methods, and paradigms are considered particular merits, but all proposals are welcome.
 We ask you to pay attention to the length of the theses: an excellent master’s thesis does not need to be longer than a thesis of normal length.
-The proposals should be sent to the board of SKY no later than November 11th, 2025, using the following email address: taivo (a) lists.utu.fi by November 11th, 2025.
+The proposals should be sent to the board of SKY no later than November 25th, 2025, using the following email address: taivo (a) lists.utu.fi.

 SKY Symposium 2025 took place in Tampere in October